 Thirsty?
 Stop at the camp store and get a cold drink…or BYO.
 If it’s a hot, sunny and typical humid Florida afternoon, you may not want to begin your long walk out to the end of the jetty until it’s close to sail away time.
 There’s no shade at all…just an open walkway, fresh ocean breezes and hungry pelicans that line the handrails, waiting for a fisherman’s handout.

-When is sail away from Port Canaveral
+What time do ships sail away from Port Canaveral

 Your best bet is to check the websites for Carnival, Royal Caribbean and Disney to find out the sail away times.
 But do it a week before you plan to go to Port Canaveral.
 If you wait until the day of the cruise to check the departure times, they will have been removed from the cruise lines’ websites.